-Still incubating…: …but almost ready to shine are the early-stage innovators featured in the 2017 Stony Brook University Incubator Company Showcase, scheduled to run 9 a.m. to 3 p.m.
+Show ’em what ya got: The 2017 Stony Brook University Incubator Company Showcase is scheduled to run 9 a.m. to 3 p.m.
 June 8 at the Center of Excellence in Wireless and Information Technology on the SBU campus.
 More than 50 company exhibits and boundless networking opportunities highlight SBU’s wide range of biotechnology, energy and IT companies.
 Admission is free, more information here.

 Send calendar items, changes or corrections to email@example.com.